 We need your support for next-generation technology to change hospital visits forever

-Alder Hey in the Park is already home to some of this amazing technology.
+Alder Hey is already home to some of this amazing technology.
 Our digital fish tank, where patients waiting for daycase surgery can relax by designing a sea creature and watch it swim, is the only one of its kind in Europe.

-To help manage anxiety before arriving, we want patients to use an our app, Alder Play, to explore a digital version of Alder Hey in the Park to see their ward and meet staff.
+To help manage anxiety before arriving, we want patients to use our app, Alder Play, to explore a digital version of Alder Hey to see their ward and meet staff.
 The app provides games and augmented reality features to distract patients during a stay, as well as link to a reward scheme encouraging a healthy lifestyle.

-We need your support for vital research, innovation and education
+We need your support for research, innovation and education

 Your support will help us develop better, safer medicines and treatment to benefit young patients at Alder Hey and children across the world.